pdf-raku/Font-FreeType-raku/docs/index.md

 Ivan Baidakou <dmol@cpan.org>

-David Warring <david.warring@gmail.com> (Perl 6 Port)
+David Warring <david.warring@gmail.com> (Raku Port)

 COPYRIGHT
 =========

 Copyright 2004, Geoff Richards.

-Ported from Perl 5 to 6 by David Warring <david.warring@gmail.com> Copyright 2017.
+Ported from Perl to Raku by David Warring <david.warring@gmail.com> Copyright 2017.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.